 6 Degrees of Separation is a book meme hosted by Kate at Books are My Favorite and Best.
 The goal is to construct a chain with 6 other books, using any criteria you want, and see where you end up.

 Why don’t you join us and make your own chain?
-Starting with Extremely Loud and Incredibly Close, where will you end up?
+Starting with Revolutionary Road, where will you end up?
 Visit Books Are My Favourite and Best to read the rules and see who else made a chain this month.